Home

 Soberly Speaking

-Trigger warning: This episode discusses substance abuse, domestic violence, and child sexual abuse.
+Trigger warning: we discuss substance abuse, domestic violence, child sexual abuse, and coercive control.

 Disclaimer: The stories and experiences shared in this episode are personal accounts told in good faith.
 While we strive to present these narratives accurately, the views and claims expressed are those of the individuals involved and have not been independently verified.
 Soberly Speaking and its host, Julia Rangiheuea, do not take responsibility for the accuracy or validity of the information shared.
 Listener discretion is advised.